mobialia/jmini3d-vr-demo/readme.md

 Lens distortion
 ===============
-This demo uses the integrated lens distortion in the GVR SDK but it can also do the lens distortion correction at using vertex displacement (as proposed in https://www.youtube.com/watch?v=yJVkdsZc9YA) calculated with the class PincushionUtils.
+This demo uses the integrated lens distortion in the GVR SDK but it can also do the lens distortion correction using vertex displacement (as proposed in https://www.youtube.com/watch?v=yJVkdsZc9YA) calculated with the class PincushionUtils.

 Axis